fiddleyowl/faster-minecarts/README.md

 * Deceleration rails set passed minecarts to *vanilla mode*, 2-3 deceleration rails are enough.
 * Acceleration rails and deceleration rails must be powered to work.
 * Cross powering is not available.
 Acceleration rails, deceleration rails, and powered rails must be powered separately.
 * Acceleration rails can only accelerate minecarts that are already accelerated to vanilla full speed by powered rails.
-If you drive a minecart from regular rails to acceleration rails without being on powered rails, acceleration rails will only set your minecart to *acceleration mode*, but not accelerating your minecart.
+If you drive a minecart from regular rails onto acceleration rails without being on powered rails, acceleration rails will only set your minecart to *acceleration mode*, but not accelerating your minecart.

 Minecarts will automatically slow down at corners or on zigzag tracks to prevent derailing.
 * Your minecart may bounce back on walls when your track goes up.
 Place deceleration rails in advance to prevent this.